 Ready to Spring Clean Your Finances?

 Don’t let another season pass without taking control of your financial well-being.
-Reach out to Abby, explore our financial resources, and start your journey towards financial freedom this spring.
+Explore our financial resources, and start your journey towards financial freedom this spring.
 Together, let’s organize your money, set meaningful goals, and pave the way for a brighter financial future.
 Let’s make this spring a season of financial renewal!

 Financial literacy is a fundamental skill that can shape a child’s relationship with money for life.
 Research suggests that by age 3, your kids can grasp basic money concepts and by age 7, many of their money habits are already set.
 This makes early education about finances crucial.
 As we observe Credit Union Youth Month, let’s explore how parents can raise money smart kids from a young age.